 Dorothy L. Sayers was Theatre Centre’s first benefactor in 1953.
 In 2006, the Dorothy L. Sayers Society initiated this award to support promising young actors.
-Ordinarily, one winner received £500, but this year, in recognition of Theatre Centre’s 60th Birthday and Matt and Adrian’s achievements, the Dorothy L. Sayers Society generously awards the actors a prize of £500 each.
+Ordinarily, one winner received £500, but in 2013, in recognition of Theatre Centre’s 60th Birthday and Matt and Adrian’s achievements, the Dorothy L. Sayers Society generously awarded the actors a prize of £500 each.

 Matt Bradley-Robinson graduated from Mountview Academy of Theatre Arts in 2013 with a BA (Hons) in Acting.
 Theatre credits include Hugo in A Butcher of Distinction (Cockpit Theatre) and Clem, Andy & Johnno in Theatre Centre’s Skylines Showcase.
 Whilst training his credits include Huggins/Goodman in There Is A War (Jacksons Lane), Eva in Kimalia, Alexander Goffe in Cressida, Trebonius in Julius Caesar, Dino in The Rink, Halvard Solness in The Master Builder; Rev. Shannon in The Night of the Iguana, Martin in Through a Glass Darkly, Parolles in All’s Well That Ends Well and Maz in The Knowledge.
-Matt is currently on tour with Theatre Centre’s Advice for the Young at Heart by Roy Williams.
+Matt toured with Theatre Centre’s production of Advice for the Young at Heart by Roy Williams.

 Adrian Richards trained at the Royal Central School of Speech and Drama.
 Whilst at Central he appeared as Link in Moonfleece, Sam Mitchum in Absolute Hell, Edmund in King Lear, Young Bellair in Man of Mode, Agamemnon in The Oresteia, Oliver/Corin in As You Like It, Fick in Balm In Gilead and Semyon in Vassa Zheleznova.
 Credits before training include: Punch in Relish (National Youth Theatre) and Claudio in Much Ado About Nothing (M.D.C.C.).
-Adrian is currently on tour with Theatre Centre’s Advice for the Young at Heart by Roy Williams.
+Adrian toured with Theatre Centre’s production of Advice for the Young at Heart by Roy Williams.